Yesterday, Melbourne felt like Antarctica. It was icy, wet, and bucketing with horizontal rain. A very Melbourne thing.

 It was shown to celebrate his 100th birthday, which is today, 8 May, the day this newsletter lands in your inbox.

 People arrived wrapped in coats, scarves, boots and beanies, clutching thermoses filled with hot chocolate or, if they were wise, mulled wine.
-They sat together in the biting cold to watch a film about the natural world, made by a man who has spent a lifetime teaching us to look at it with awe.
+They sat together in the biting cold to watch a film about the natural world, made by a man who has spent a lifetime teaching us to look at nature with awe.

 How lucky are we to grow up with Sir David Attenborough?